 Poetry, whether political, personal or lyrical, whether it's written, performed, rapped, sung or signed, has been growing its audience at an unprecedented rate over the last decade.
-And despite 2020 being the most colossal bin-fire of a year, it’s never been more apparent that we need the arts - for solace, for expression, for community, for resistance, and for fun.
+This new decade began with the most colossal bin-fire of a year.
+It’s never been more apparent that we need the arts - for solace, for expression, for community, for resistance, and for fun.
 So, despite the challenging circumstances, or maybe because of them, we aim to explore fresh inventive ways to bring poetry and audiences together.

 Push the Boat Out is a reference to the late great Edwin Morgan’s unforgettable poem, At Eighty.
 His poem is forward looking and progressive, it encapsulates his persistent indefatigable curiosity for the unknown, whatever it holds, come what may.
 Launched in the centenary year of Edwin’s birth, one of the most difficult and unpredictable of recent times, our new project pays homage to his inestimable contribution to poetry, and to his restless pioneering spirit.